St. Pauli Church (Hamburg): Modern parish

 The congregation of the church is about 5,000 and is an important part of the surrounding community of 25,000 drawn from the areas of St. Pauli, Shanzenviertel and Karoviertel.
 The church is part of the Hamburg-East church district which is in turn part of the Evangelical Lutheran Church in Northern Germany.

-The church recently acquired a sandstone altar from another Lutheran church in the area, previously called the Gnadenkirche, when it became a Russian Orthodox Church called the Church of St. John of Kronstadt.
+The sandstone altar from another Lutheran church in the area, previously called the Gnadenkirche, was moved to St. Pauli when Gnadenkirche became a Russian Orthodox church called the Church of St. John of Kronstadt.